-We weren’t always outdoor enthusiasts; lily-dipping was a favourite past time of ours along with feeding chipmunks our Fig Newtons and catching frogs instead of helping to set up camp.
-Looking back now, I have nothing but admiration for my father who taught us to appreciate nature and the outdoors while trying to keep three wild kids under control in the backcountry.
-As the years went on and we began to hold our own, so did come age and with age came new-found independence, summer jobs and friends.
-Despite us always trying to carve out time for our yearly family camping trip, life would often get in the way.
-When I was unable to make these annual trips, I would consequently acquire a serious case of FOMO mixed with a feeling of missing something essential in my life.
+We weren’t always outdoor enthusiasts Lily-dipping was a favourite past time of ours.
+So was feeding chipmunks our Fig Newtons and catching frogs instead of helping to set up camp.
+Looking back now, I have nothing but admiration for my father.
+He taught us to appreciate nature and the outdoors.
+All the while trying to keep three wild kids under control in the backcountry.
+As the years went on and we began to hold our own.
+Coming of age let to new-found independence, summer jobs and friends.
+Despite always trying to carve out time for our yearly family camping trip, life would often get in the way.
+When I was unable to make these annual trips, I would consequently acquire a serious case of FOMO.
+I felt I was missing something essential in my life.

-Escaping into the thick of Algonquin is a way to disconnect from the ever-exhausting world of electronics and social media, to reconnect with nature and ultimately yourself.
-The eerie quietness on the lake offers a sense of peace you can’t find anywhere else.
-It allows you time to look inward and contemplate without interference.
-Each pull of the paddle elicites an inherent and familiar rhythm that washes your worries away.
+Escaping into the thick of Algonquin is a way to disconnect from the ever-exhausting world of electronics and social media.
+It gave time to reconnect with nature and ultimately myself.
+The eerie quietness on the lake offers a sense of peace I can’t find anywhere else.
+It allows me time to look inward and contemplate without interference.
+Each pull of the paddle elicites an inherent and familiar rhythm that washes my worries away.

 The best time to visit Algonquin Park is in August when the black flies and mosquitoes have subsided.
 The black flies can be relentless in the middle of the summer, especially in swampy portages.
 The typical loops we take are at an intermediate level – you’ll need some experience to attempt them:

 First day: Town of Whitney (access point #13) paddle to end of Galeairy Lake

 Second day: Galeairy – Rock – Pen – Welcome

 Third day: Welcome – Harry – Rence – Frank – Florence – Louisa